dushoff/files/Downloads.md

 DEBT:

-Lots of stuff in ~/Dropbox is not tracked since the disaster; not sure where is or isn't a complete copy of the yushan stuff
+Lots of stuff in ~/Dropbox is not tracked since the disaster.
+Complete copy of yushan stuff in 332.
+Figure out what needs to be preserved.